ArinZBryan/Python/README.md

 # Letters-Sequence
-#This is ust a program to let you print a capital (uppercase letter) from the standard romn alphabet.
+#This is ust a program to let you print a capital (uppercase letter) from the standard from alphabet.